axhello/laravel-blog/readme.md

 username：`admin@admin.com` password：`admin123`

-8、 Use Apache to open the `mod_rewrite`, use the nginx please configure your `host file`, refer to the following：
+8、 Use Apache to open the `mod_rewrite`, Use the nginx please configure your `host file`, refer to the following：

 ```
 server {